Why is body composition analysis an

 Track changes in muscle, fat, and fluid balance to chart progress

 General practitioners do not see patients enough to subjectively monitor critical changes to patient health through tools such as BMI or physical assessments.
-By tracking body composition history, doctors can detect changes that can aid in patient education and earlier detection of disease.
+By tracking body composition history, doctors can detect changes that can aid in patient education and assist in the earlier detection of disease.

 Why do health professionals trust InBody?